High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

 \subsection{Review of the Special Regressor Estimator}

-The following technical conditions placed in \cite{Lewbel2000} are required for the validity of the special regressor estimator. \begin{assumptionp} {3} \begin{enumerate} \item[(1)] Equation (\ref{EQ:model}) holds. \item[(2)] The error $\varepsilon$ and covariates in equation (\ref{EQ:model}) satisfy $V\perp\left( \varepsilon,\boldsymbol{X}_{1}^{s^{\ast} }\right)|\boldsymbol{Z}_{1}^{p_{n}}$. \item[(3)] The conditional distribution of $V$ given $\boldsymbol{Z}_{1}^{p_{n}}$ is absolutely continuous, and has support $\left[ L,K\right] $ for some constants $L$ and $K,$ $-\infty\leq L<0\leq K\leq\infty.$ The support of $-X_{1}\beta_{1}^{\ast }-X_{2}\beta_{2}^{\ast}-...-X_{s^{\ast}}\beta_{s^{\ast}}^{\ast}-\varepsilon$ is a subset of the interval $\left[ L,K\right]$. \item[(4)] $f\left( V|\boldsymbol{Z}_{1}^{p_{n}}\right) $ is bounded and bounded away from zero. \end{enumerate} \end{assumptionp}
+The following technical conditions placed in \citet{Lewbel2000} are required for the validity of the special regressor estimator. \begin{assumptionp} {3} \begin{enumerate} \item[(1)] Equation (\ref{EQ:model}) holds. \item[(2)] The error $\varepsilon$ and covariates in equation (\ref{EQ:model}) satisfy $V\perp\left(\varepsilon,\boldsymbol{X}_{1}^{s^{\ast}}\right)|\boldsymbol{Z}_{1}^{p_{n}}$. \item[(3)] The conditional distribution of $V$ given $\boldsymbol{Z}_{1}^{p_{n}}$ is absolutely continuous, and has support $\left[L,K\right]$ for some constants $L$ and $K,$ $-\infty\leq L<0\leq K\leq\infty.$ The support of $-X_{1}\beta_{1}^{\ast}-X_{2}\beta_{2}^{\ast}-...-X_{s^{\ast}}\beta_{s^{\ast}}^{\ast}-\varepsilon$ is a subset of the interval $\left[L,K\right]$. \item[(4)] $f\left(V|\boldsymbol{Z}_{1}^{p_{n}}\right)$ is bounded and bounded away from zero. \end{enumerate} \end{assumptionp}

-Note that in the case where all candidate covariates $\boldsymbol{X} _{1}^{p_{n}}$ are exogenous, $\boldsymbol{Z}_{1}^{p_{n}}$ is simply $\boldsymbol{X}_{1}^{p_{n}}$, and hence Assumption \ref{A:specialR}(2) can be expressed as $V\perp\varepsilon|\boldsymbol{X}_{1}^{p_{n}}$.
+Note that in the case where all candidate covariates $\boldsymbol{X}_{1}^{p_{n}}$ are exogenous, $\boldsymbol{Z}_{1}^{p_{n}}$ is simply $\boldsymbol{X}_{1}^{p_{n}}$, and hence Assumption \ref{A:specialR}(2) can be expressed as $V\perp\varepsilon|\boldsymbol{X}_{1}^{p_{n}}$.
 Assumption \ref{A:specialR}(3) is the ``large support'' condition for $V$.
-Lastly, Assumption \ref{A:specialR}(4) is a technical condition that is necessary to prevent the ``irregular slower-than-$\sqrt{n}$ convergence'' property, as explained in \cite{KhanTamer}.
 This condition is similar to the ``overlap'' condition for the average treatment effects estimator, which assumes that the propensity score is bounded away from zero and one.
+The ``large support'' condition can be restrictive.
+For instance, the special regressor ``age'' in \citet{DongLewbel2015} and ``precipitation'' in \citet{XueYangZhou} have bounded support, which excludes the inclusion of $\varepsilon$ with larger support.
+Lastly, Assumption \ref{A:specialR}(4) is a technical condition that is necessary to prevent the ``irregular slower-than-$\sqrt{n}$ convergence'' property, as explained in \citet{KhanTamer}.

 The special regressor approach comes at the cost of imposing strong assumptions on $V$.
 Specifically, these assumptions require $V$ to have strong exogeneity and large support.
 However, despite these constraints, these assumptions yield the following useful identity: